rubyaccessories/blog/README.md

 ## Goals of The Standard Librarians

+#### Launch a Rails site so the community can easily try out some of the elements of the Ruby Standard Library.

-#### Creation of an in-browser REPL for the Ruby 2.1.2 Ruby Standard Library
+* Create of an in-browser REPL for the Ruby 2.1.2 Ruby Standard Library like TryRuby.org.
-* This will be a learning tool for the community.
-Anyone will be able to try out the elements of the Ruby Standard Library easily on the website.
+* Create an open source learning tool for the community.
 * Making the Ruby Standard Library more accessable for beginners.

-#### Launch a Rails site so the community can easily try out the Standard Library elements.

 #### Use Sinatra to blog about the progress and challenges of the creation.
 We are using Nesta.

 This project involves understanding the Ruby Standard Library, writing guides explaining it, creating a repl and the Rails site to host it on.

 ------------------------------------------
 ------------------------------------------

+# Posting to the Blog

 ## To create a category in the Sidebar